-This country has reported an annual TB incidence of greater than or equal to 40 cases per 100,000 population at least once in the last five years (further details).
+The average annual incidence of TB is thought to be greater than or equal to 40 cases per 100,000 population (further details).

 Travellers should avoid close contact with individuals known to have infectious pulmonary (lung) or laryngeal (throat) TB.